suriyadeepan/suriyadeepan.github.io/_posts/2020-01-13-advanced-pandas.markdown

 ![](/img/pandas/profiling/5.png)

-`pandas` is an incredibly powerful, flexible and intuitive tool for working with structured data.
+`pandas` is an incredibly powerful, flexible, and intuitive tool for working with structured data.
-I'm thikining of writing a follow-up blog that covers SQL-like functions in pandas and compares SQL queries with pandas functions.
+I'm thinking of writing a follow-up blog that covers SQL-like functions in pandas and compares SQL queries with pandas functions.

 That's it for now.
-I hope one of these tricks helps you improve you workflow.
+I hope one of these tricks helps you improve your workflow.
 See you soon with more.

 If you got something to say leave a comment below.